-- a.
-When impervious surfaces exceed 24% in secondary reservoir watershed protection areas, the first inch of rainfall within an entire development shall be captured in a wet pond of standing water. - b.
+- b.
 Except where located in areas designated in the Comprehensive Plan for higher impervious surfaces, the maximum percent of impervious surface coverage in those portions of the secondary reservoir watershed protection areas connected to both City water and sewer utilities shall not exceed 30% unless the impervious surface coverage is 3,500 square feet per lot or less; in such instances the maximum impervious surface coverage allowed shall not exceed 50%. - c.
 When the development is located in portions of secondary reservoir watershed protection areas that are specifically designated in the Comprehensive Plan for higher impervious surfaces, the maximum impervious surface coverage may not exceed 70%; provided that the property is connected to both City water and sewer utilities.
 No more than 5% of the land area within any 1 secondary reservoir watershed protection area may be developed with an impervious surface coverage in excess of 50% unless approved by the North Carolina Environmental Management Commission. - d.
-The design of wet ponds must meet the specifications and requirements found within the Stormwater control and Watercourse Buffer Manual.
+The design of wet ponds must meet the specifications and requirements found within the Stormwater Management Design Manual.